Always stay safe when you are online. Never give out your name, address or personal details to a stranger.

 At Christ Church Academy, we take e-safety extremely seriously.
 We believe that it is the right of all children to feel safe and secure when using technology.
 We work with staff, pupils and parents/carers to value the use of new technologies in enhancing learning, encourage responsible use of ICT and follow agreed policies to minimise potential e-safety risk.

-We discuss, monitor and review our e-safety policy on a regular basis, linking it with other relevant policies such as Safeguarding, Behaviour and Anti-Bullying policies.
+We discuss, monitor and review our e-safety policy on a regular basis, linking it with other relevant policies such as Safeguarding and Behaviour policies and our Anti- Bullying charter.
 We support staff in the use of ICT as an essential tool for enhancing learning and the embedding of e-safety across the whole school curriculum.

 We ensure that pupils are aware of the potential e-safety risks associated with the use of ICT and that pupils feel able and safe to report incidents and abide by the school’s E-Safety Policy.